SylviaMartin1/react-movie-labs-2025/README.md

 ![License](https://img.shields.io/badge/license-SETU-blue.svg)

 ## 	💠[Description](##Description)
+This app was designed to allow users to explore and browse movies in an easy and visually appealing way.
+It was built using React and Node.js and uses the TMDb API to fetch movie data.
 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs.

   ## 💠[Features](##Features)